-At first glance, it can seem like running in Hong Kong is all skyscrapers and concrete…in reality, it’s anything but!
+At first glance, it can seem like running in Hong Kong is all skyscrapers and concrete… in reality, it’s anything but!
 With just a little exploration (and, often, very little travel), you can easily find yourself running along the coast or surrounded by greenery.
-Here are just a few of the fantastic green and road-free running spots you can find in Hong Kong – as a bonus, they’re all easily accessible by public transport!
+Here are just a few of the fantastic green and road-free running routes you can find in Hong Kong – as a bonus, they’re all easily accessible by public transport!

-Best for: Flat, car-free running in Hong Kong and waterfront views
+Best Running Route For: Flat, car-free running in Hong Kong and waterfront views

 Nearest MTR: Quarry Bay or Sai Wan Ho (you can enter the park at either end!)

-One of the easiest to access waterfront runs in Hong Kong, Quarry Bay Park is an ideal flat route, and super easy to get to from the MTR station.
-Simply turn left (just before the end of Java Road) and you’ll find yourself able to run along the promenade for over a mile with views of the harbour and the New Territories all the while.
+One of the easiest to access waterfront running routes in Hong Kong, Quarry Bay Park is an ideal flat route and super easy to get to from the MTR station.
+Simply turn left (just before the end of Java Road) and you’ll find yourself able to run along the promenade for over a mile, with views of the harbour and the New Territories all the while.
 There are lots of water fountains and public toilets in the park, so it’s a perfect spot for a short flat run – without a car in sight!

 Read more: Hong Kong’s Most Challenging Hikes